aggarwalanushka07/sales-marketing-powerbi-dashboard/README.md

 The Executive Overview dashboard provides senior management with a high level insight of business performance by answering the following key questions:

 **Business Questions Answered**
-- Are we achieving our sales targets each month?
+- Are we on track to hit our sales targets or falling behind?
-- How is overall sales performance changing over time?
-- How many orders have been placed and how many customers are actively purchasing?
-- Which product categories generate the highest sales?
-- Which customer regions contribute the most revenue?
-- Which sales channels perform the best?
-- Which products are our top revenue drivers?
-- How close are we to meeting our overall revenue target?
+- Which regions and channels are worth investing more in and which are underperforming?
+- Are our sales spread across many products or too dependent on a few?
+- Are our customers staying active or are we losing engagement over time?

 **Business Decisions Supported**
 - Evaluate whether sales targets are being achieved.